Anchor (Birds of Tokyo song)

-"Anchor" is a song by Australian alternative rock band Birds of Tokyo.
-The song was included on the Extended Play (EP) of the same name.
-Sales towards the song counted towards the EP, which peaked at number 23 and was certified platinum in Australia.

-The song came in at number 72 on the Triple J Hottest 100, 2015.
+"Anchor" is a song by the Australian alternative rock band Birds of Tokyo, released as part of the 2015 EP of the same name.
+The track came in at number 72 on the Triple J Hottest 100, 2015.

-Band member Ian Kenny said "This is a song the band wrote while we were overseas touring and doing our thing.
-One thing we realised is that when you spend so long away from your friends and family and the people you love, you can kind of lose touch with exactly how people are doing and what’s really going on in their world, with a varied sort of outcomes - some good, some bad.
-So this is homage, bit of a tribute song to the times we didn’t notice how the people we love were really doing."
+Birds of Tokyo vocalist Ian Kenny said, "This is a song the band wrote while we were overseas touring and doing our thing.
+One thing we realised is that when you spend so long away from your friends and family and the people you love, you can kind of lose touch with exactly how people are doing and what's really going on in their world, with a varied set of outcomes — some good, some bad.
+So this is homage, bit of a tribute song to the times we didn't notice how the people we love were really doing."